 · 80% said they'd be more loyal to companies contributing to social and environmental issues.

-Millennials aren't stupid.
-They know how capitalism works, but a younger working population now expects employers to contribute more than just a paycheck.
-According to The Harvard Business Review, research shows that 21st-century employees now focus more on 'mission, purpose, and work-life balance.
-Employees want to work for companies creating value in the world.
-Studies show that morale is 55% better in companies with a strong sustainability programme.
+Millennials and Gen-Z may understand how capitalism works, but they also expect employers to contribute more than just a paycheck.
+They want to work for companies creating real value in the world.
+According to The Harvard Business Review, 21st-century employees now focus more on 'mission, purpose and work-life balance.
+It's working for businesses, too, as studies now show that morale is 55% better in companies with a strong sustainability programme.
 Employee loyalty, they say, is 38% better.
-Those are big numbers.